-If you want to see your conference advertized here, just write to the EAAS Webmaster, Prof. Jacques Pothier.
+If you would like to see your conference advertized here, write to the EAAS Webmaster, Prof. Jacques Pothier.

 European Views of the United States is the official book series of the EAAS.
-We are proud to announce volume 4 of the series: Forever Young?
-The Changing Images of America, eds.
-Philip Coleman and Stephen Matterson, vol. 4, 2012 (Dublin Conference 2010)
+We are proud to announce volume 6 of the series: The Health of the Nation, eds.
+Meldan Tanrisal and Tanfer Emin Tunç, vol. 6, 2014 (Izmir Conference 2012)

 The European Journal of American Studies is the official journal of EAAS.
 It welcomes contributions from Americanists in Europe and elsewhere and aims at making available state-of-the-art research on all aspects of United States culture and society.